 How can I get involved?

 If you are interested in becoming a Aesthetics Monitor for the 2017 season, returners and newcomers alike, please click on the button above to sign up.
 By doing so, you’ll be added to our email list to receive further details about upcoming training sessions and other information.
 You won’t receive a reply email immediately after signing up.
-Please note that all brand new 2017 Aesthetics Monitors are required to attend at least one training session (please see upcoming session dates below).
+Please note that all brand new 2017 Aesthetics Monitors are required to attend at least one training session.

 If you have additional questions, please contact our Water Quality Specialist, Zac Driscoll